echo-bravo-yahoo/islands/README.md

 ### To-do

+- [ ] Generalize transforms to work for either single or set operations
 - [ ] Normalize how sensors work compared to mqtt module
 - [ ] Add interval / cron modules
 - [ ] Add cookbook for common tasks